musk/kotlin-semver-tool/README.md

 License [MIT](https://github.com/musk/semver-tool/blob/main/LICENSE)

-semver is a little tool to manipulate the version bumping in a project that follows the [Semver Specification 2.0](https://semver.org/spec/v2.0.0.html) .
+semver is a little tool to manipulate the version bumping in a project that follows the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) .

 Its use are:
 - bump version